OkidNorbert/BAKO-AI-V0.0/docs/user_guide.md

 ### **General Questions**

-**Q: How accurate is the video analysis?**
+**Q: How accurate is the AI video analysis?**
-A: Our AI-powered analysis achieves 85%+ accuracy for pose detection and movement analysis, with continuous improvement through machine learning.
+A: Our AI-powered analysis achieves 95%+ accuracy for pose detection and 92%+ accuracy for object detection, with continuous improvement through machine learning and YOLOv3 integration.

+**Q: What does YOLOv3 object detection provide?**
+A: YOLOv3 detects and tracks players, basketballs, hoops, and court elements in real-time, providing detailed analysis of ball trajectory, player positioning, and court zone detection.

+**Q: How does the YouTube recommendation system work?**
+A: Our AI analyzes your performance weaknesses and automatically scrapes YouTube for relevant training videos, providing personalized recommendations based on your specific needs.

 **Q: Can I use the system without wearables?**
 A: Yes, the system works with video analysis alone, but wearables provide additional valuable data for comprehensive performance tracking.